Tejashwi Yadav blocks Kanhaiya Kumar’s grand alliance entry

 Bihar: Tejashwi Yadav blocks Kanhaiya Kumar’s grand alliance entry

-Patna, Mar 22: The Bihar opposition grand alliance which announced its seat sharing formula for all 40 Lok Sabha seats in the state for the upcoming general elections has left out JNU leader Kanhaiya Kumar name in the list.
+Patna, Mar 22: The Bihar opposition grand alliance which announced its seat sharing formula for all 40 Lok Sabha seats in the state for the upcoming general elections did not back the former Jawaharlal Nehru University Students' Union president Kanhaiya Kumar, who is a Communist Party of India candidate from Begusarai.

-With the Bihar opposition equation virtually shutting its doors on the Left, the future of student union leader, Kanhaiya Kumar, who was being pushed for the Begusarai seat by the CPI, is now back on the drawing board.
+With the Bihar opposition equation virtually shutting its doors on the Left, the future of student union leader, Kanhaiya Kumar is now back on the drawing board.

+The CPI was keen to join the Grand Alliance on the condition that it should be given at least one seat, Begusarai, from where Kanhaiya Kumar is its candidate.
+But with the RJD refusing to play ball, the CPI will now contest alone.

 Kumar's CPI is not a part of the grand alliance headed by the Rashtriya Janata Dal (RJD) but the united opposition had initially indicated that it would support his candidature from Begusarai, his hometown.